-Now that the weather is warming up, it’s time to get out of the house and enjoy the fresh air.
-Luckily, there are tons of summer activities in Boston for seniors of any age.
-And, best of all, some may even offer exclusive perks for seniors!
+When the weather warms up, it’s time to leave the house and enjoy some much-needed fresh air.
+Luckily, there are tons of Boston summer activities for people of every age.
+Best of all, some may even offer exclusive perks for seniors.

-From walking tours to boat rides, museum exhibits to live music; there’s something for someone at any age.
-Stay young at heart and explore this historic city with any of the exciting attractions Boston has to offer.
+From walking tours to boat rides to museum exhibits to live music, there’s something to do for everyone.
+So get out and explore this historic city with these enjoyable Boston summer activities for seniors!

-Check out the Boston DUCK Tour, which offers rides on a refurbished World War II amphibious landing vehicle.
-The drive begins on the streets and then turns into a leisurely float trip in the Charles River.
+The Boston DUCK Tour offers rides on a refurbished World War II amphibious landing vehicle.
+The drive begins on the streets and turns into a leisurely float trip in the Charles River.
 This activity does offer senior discounts as well as wheelchair accessibility.

 Tours depart from the Museum of Science, Prudential Center, and the New England Aquarium.
 Along the way, seniors can learn about the Massachusetts State House, Boston Common, Beacon Hill, King’s Chapel, and other historic sites.